RetroNick2020/rtbinobj/README.md

 In addtion to supporting the same output format (byte exact) you can also now add

 "public size name" to access size of linked file at runtime.
-Example for Turbo Pascal in Examples directory.
+Example for Turbo Pascal and Open Watcom in Examples

+directory.

 rtbinobjgui.exe is the GUI version - just click and select your file, Save As to convert to OBJ.